pchaganti/gx-ariana/README.md

   </div>
 </div>

-Ariana is an IDE extension to understand what happens during run time.
+Ariana is an IDE extension to understand what happens during runtime.
 You don't have to put `print()`, `console.log()` or breakpoints everywhere.
-Currently running on JS/TS & Python.
+Currently supports JS/TS & Python.

 ## ✨ Key Features